Motivation and Feedback in Coaching

 The feedback from your athletes is likely to come in 3 main types - visual, verbal and written.

 Visual feedback - beyond the sweat, red faces and heaving chests, does the athlete look pleased or do they look a little dejected?
 They look as if they could/should have gone that bit harder or paced themselves better.
 Verbal feedback - athletes frequently talk themselves and their performances up and to a certain extent this is to be encouraged.
 A positive mental attitude will go a long way to help to produce a good performance, but inside they may still feel that things could have gone better.
 It is important to listen to what the athlete says and then look for the things they didn't say.
 For example, 'The session went really well.
 I couldn't have done it any better today.
 Chris was going really well today'.
-The athlete doesn't say why they couldn't have done any better today or why they felt it went well.
-Was this despite whatever was holding them back or did the session go well, but on a less windy day it could have gone better?
+The athlete does not say why they couldn't have done any better today or why they felt it went well.
+Was this despite whatever was holding them back or did the session go well, but on a less windy day, it could have gone better?
 Did Chris do better in some way?
 Is the athlete concerned that Chris is doing something to make him/herself faster than the athlete?